stackhpc/smatrix/README.md

 ## Role Variables

 - `smatrix_template_src`: Optional.
-Name or path of sbatch file to template.
+Name or path of file to template.
 Default `template.sh.j2`.
 Note that this could potentially include dimension values.
 - `smatrix_template_dest_dir`: Optional.
-Directory to write templated sbatch files into.
+Directory to write templated files into.
 Default `.`
 - `smatrix_dimensions`: Optional.
 Mapping defining dimensions for test matrix, where each key is the dimension name and each value is a list of possible values.
 These can be used for templating in `smatrix_template_src` using `{{ item.<dimension> }}` where `<dimension>` is a key name.
 Default is `{}`.
 - `smatrix_exclude`: Optional.
 List of dimension combinations to skip.
 Each element should be a dict with keys and values from `smatrix_dimensions`.
 Default is `[]`.